-Here's some practical, everyday information that everyone taking Rebif ® (interferon beta-1a) should become familiar with.
+Here’s some practical, everyday information that everyone taking Rebif® (interferon beta-1a) should become familiar with.
 While incorporating these tips into your daily routine, it’s important to remember to keep taking treatment as prescribed by your healthcare provider.

 Remember that you may want to pack a little more medication than you think you’ll need in order to cover any travel delays.

-- Rebif should be stored refrigerated between 36°F and 46°F (2°C and 8°C).
+- You should always store your Rebif in the refrigerator between 36°F and 46°F (2°C and 8°C).
 Do not freeze.
-You should check the temperature of the refrigerator you are using while traveling to avoid unintentionally freezing Rebif.
+You should check the temperature of the refrigerator that you are using while traveling to avoid unintentionally freezing Rebif.
 For small hotel refrigerators, store Rebif away from the unit's cooling element and small freezer compartment.
-If you are traveling and a refrigerator is not available, Rebif may be stored between 36°F and 77°F (2°C and 25°C) for up to 30 days and away from heat and light.
+If a refrigerator is not available, Rebif may be stored for up to 30 days between 36°F and 77°F (2°C and 25°C), away from heat and light.

 - Remember to bring along an empty biohazard (sharps) container and an extra ice pack.
-The Rebif travel kit includes a reusable ice pack.
+The Rebif Travel Kit includes a reusable ice pack.